 Family Road Trip Guide Las Vegas to the Grand Canyon

-If you’re in Las Vegas, visiting the Grand Canyon is a must!
+If you’re visiting Las Vegas, then a side trip to the Grand Canyon is a must!

 Why, you ask?

 Because it is one of the world’s seven natural wonders!
 And also because the road trip from Las Vegas to the Grand Canyon is one of the most adventurous trips with several amazing places along the way to make it worthwhile.

 So, if you’re up for the road trip of your lifetime, we are more than ready to guide you about everything for your drive from Las Vegas to Grand Canyon.

 How far is Grand Canyon from Las Vegas?
 Where to stop along the way?
 And where to stay for the night?
 We will tell you everything!